Brazoria County Court at Law No. 2

 In 1995, Thomas graduated from Calhoun High School in Port Lavaca, Texas.
 He went on to graduate from Sam Houston State University in Huntsville, Texas in 2000, obtaining a degree in criminal justice.
 He received his law degree from South Texas College of Law in Houston in 2003.

 Brazoria County has been home to Thomas, his wife, Carolina, and their two daughters since 2006.
-Thomas is a faithful member of his church where he has served as a Sunday School teacher, Vacation Bible School teacher, Chair of the Budget and Finance Committee, and in numerous other ways.
-He is a Christian seeking to serve.
+Thomas is a Christian and faithful member of his church where he has served as a Sunday School teacher, Vacation Bible School teacher, Chair of the Budget and Finance Committee, and in numerous other ways.

-Thomas is running for Judge for the same reason he decided to be an Assistant District Attorney 18 years ago – it is a calling.
 Thomas’ career is deeply marked with public service in our local courts as well as our military.
-Thomas is asking each voter to place their confidence in his extensive and balanced experience, proven competence, and willingness to serve and would be honored to be elected as Judge of Brazoria County Court at Law No. 2.
+Thomas is asking each voter to place their continued confidence in his extensive and balanced experience, proven competence, and willingness to continue his service to Brazoria County as Judge of Brazoria County Court at Law No. 2.

 Thomas' career reflects balanced experience and willingness to serve